Henrik Kauffmann: Career

 Kauffmann started his foreign career by serving as envoy in Rome, 1921–1923.
 He afterwards served in Peking in 1924–1932 when he was succeeded by Oscar O'Neill Oxholm.
 During this period Kauffmann became notable for three things: political reports of high quality; an ability to gain close contacts with central Chinese decision makers; and his lavish spending.
 After his time in Peking, Kauffmann served as envoy in Oslo 1932–1939 (when he was, again, succeeded by Oxholm), where he helped soften the Danish-Norwegian relations following the Greenland case.

-Kauffman was then posted to Washington DC in the summer of 1939.
-On the day after Denmark was occupied by Germany on 9 April 1940, Kauffmann became the first Danish envoy to declare he couldn't receive and act on orders from an occupied Danish government, but the US still recognized him as Denmark's official representative.
+Kauffman was then posted to Washington, DC, in the summer of 1939.
+On the day after Denmark was occupied by Germany on 9 April 1940, Kauffmann became the first Danish envoy to declare he could not receive and act on orders from an occupied Danish government, but the US still recognized him as Denmark's official representative.

 On 9 April 1941, the anniversary of the German occupation of Denmark, he signed on his own initiative "in the Name of the King" (I Kongens Navn) an "Agreement relating to the Defense of Greenland" authorizing the United States to defend the Danish colonies on Greenland from German aggression.
 The treaty was signed by the United States Secretary of State Cordell Hull and approved by President Franklin D. Roosevelt on 7 June 1941.

 Kauffmann's treaty was approved by the local officials on Greenland but declared void by the Danish government in Copenhagen.
 Kauffmann ignored this protest, citing the fact that Denmark was occupied by a hostile power; consequently, he considered the government incapable of protecting Danish interests.
 The government responded by charging Kauffmann with high treason and stripping him of his rank.
 Kauffmann ignored both actions.
 Kauffmann's line was supported by the Danish consuls general in the United States, as well as by the Danish ambassador to Iran.
 These diplomats were dismissed as well.
 Kauffmann replied by urging Danish diplomats around the world not to follow instructions from Copenhagen.

 Kauffmann was nicknamed "the King of Greenland" for his independent political moves in the Greenland affair.

 He was married to Charlotte MacDougall, the daughter of United States Navy Rear Admiral William Dugald MacDougall.